giorgia-nadizar/interpretable-control-competition/index.md

 Second, through the involvement of a panel of human evaluators, we strive to uncover the key characteristics that enhance the interpretability of control policies, making them more accessible to the general user.

 # Tasks
-We have chosen two tasks: [**Walker2D**](https://gymnasium.farama.org/environments/mujoco/walker2d/) for continuous control, and [**2048**](https://en.wikipedia.org/wiki/2048_(video_game)) for discrete control.
+We have chosen a visual control task: [**Atari PONG**](https://ale.farama.org/environments/pong/).
-We provide details and examples for both tasks in the [competition repository](https://github.com/giorgia-nadizar/interpretable-control-competition).
+We provide details and examples in the [competition repository](https://github.com/giorgia-nadizar/interpretable-control-competition).
-For both tasks we set a limit of **200000** episodes for optimizing the policies.
+For both tasks we set a limit of **200000 * 18_000** steps for optimizing the policies.
-An episode is a simulation of 1000 steps for Walker2D and a game for 2048.
+An episode is a game of up 18_000 steps.

 # Participation
-Participants can take part in **either or both** of the tracks.
 Participants will have the freedom to apply their preferred methods to generate and interpret policies that effectively address the proposed task.
 However, we promote the inclusion of EC techniques into either the policy generation or explanation process, as a valuable component of addressing the proposed task.